 If you would like to fund a box or boxes, the average cost is $25.
-Please note on your check or envelope, “Shoebox Ministry.”
+Please note on your check or envelope or select on E-Giving, “Shoebox Ministry.”

 Since 1990, the Carnegie Ministries Food Pantry at First Baptist has been supplying food to hungry and economically disadvantaged persons in the Corbin community.
 Our Food Pantry serves approximately 1100 families each year, providing food to some 2000 people.
 The Food Pantry is located in the Carnegie Library building directly across the street from the church, and it is open every Thursday from 1-2PM.